-'The most incomprehensible thing about the universe is that it is comprehensible' EINSTEIN
+"The most incomprehensible thing about the universe is that it is comprehensible"

-There are 13 teaching staff in the department.
-All staff teach across KS3.
-Staff tend to specialise in KS4 and 5 in one or two subject areas.
+There are 13 teaching staff in the department, and all staff teach across KS3.
+Staff tend to specialise in KS4 and KS5 in one or two subject areas.
 Science teaching involves a wide range of styles.
-It is heavily based on practical work, but also involves discussion, group work and investigations.
-We have needed to make some changes, starting in September 2020, regarding how experiments are done but we are delighted to confirm that we are still able to offer practical work to all of our students (adhering to strict guidelines of course).
+It is heavily based on practical work, but also involves discussion, group work and investigation.

-We have a purpose built block with ten laboratories.
+We have a purpose-built block with eleven laboratories.
 All laboratories are well equipped with data projectors/desktops and appropriate scientific apparatus for experiments.
-There are five full/part-time technicians that support teaching staff with the delivery of practical work.
+There are five technicians that support teaching staff with the delivery of practical work.

 Homework is set on a regular basis in line with the school Homework Policy.
-In Year 7, students receive two 30 minute slots of homework.
+In Year 7, students receive two 30-minute slots of homework.
 This may involve written work, reading or research.
-Students are also given access to an online homework platform called Educake where students can access homework and use it as an additional tool to consolidate their knowledge.
+Students use an online homework platform called Educake, which is also an additional tool to consolidate their knowledge.

-Grouping in Science is usually decided on a year by year basis, with results in end of module tests and end of year examinations determining the setting of each student.
-For the current year (2020), Covid restrictions mean all Year 7-9 Science groups are temporarily taught in mixed ability bubbles.
+Grouping in Science is usually decided on a year-by-year basis, with results of end-of- module tests and end-of-year exams determining the setting of each student.

 In previous years, the following extracurricular activities have been offered by the Science Department:

 Biology Society - a lunchtime club run by Year 12 Biology students and teachers enabling Year 7 students to undertake lots of fun biology-based activities and practicals.

 Science Club - a lunchtime club run by Year 12 Science students and teachers, for Year 7 and 8 students who enjoy doing practicals and investigations.